ddsbook/blog/2014/drafts/can-you-track-me-now.md

     ##  $ siteWebsite : chr  "" "" "" "" ...
     ##  $ sitePhone   : chr  "" "" "" "" ...

+###Visualizing Hotspots

 Now, you don't need the smartphone app to see the hotspots.
 Xfinity has a [web-based hotspot finder](http://hotspots.wifi.comcast.com/) based on Google Maps:

 <a class="mag" href="/blog/images/2014/05/xfin-web.png"><img style="max-width:100%" src="http://datadrivensecurity.info/blog/images/2014/05/xfin-web.png"/></a>

-Those dots are actually bitmap tiles (even as you zoom in).
+Those "dots" are actually bitmap tiles (even as you zoom in).
 Xfinity either did that to "protect" the data, save bandwidth or speed up load-time (creating 260K+ points can take a few, noticeable seconds).
-We can reproduce this in R without Google Maps pretty easily:
+We can reproduce this in R without (and with) Google Maps pretty easily:

     :::rsplus
     library(maptools)